melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 productivity [@Stachura2014, @Schroeder2019].
-Although it is feasible that ecosystem factors, the results of pre-recruit surveys for co-occurring species, or the results of other groundfish assessments might ultimately be used to forecast recruitment for more data-limited stocks such as vermilion/sunset, as suggested by [@Thorson2014], such approaches would require more development and evaluation.
+Although it is feasible that ecosystem factors, the results of pre-recruit surveys for co-occurring species, or the results of other groundfish assessments might ultimately be used to forecast recruitment for more data-limited stocks such as vermilion and sunset rockfish, as suggested by [@Thorson2014], such approaches would require more development and evaluation.
 Consequently, environmental factors are not explicitly considered in this assessment.